-Mohammad Ali graduated in economics from the American International University of Bangladesh in 1978, and started his professional life as a Research Analyst for the Government of Bangladesh, where his research involved identifying barriers to agricultural production in Bangladesh.
-In late 1984, Ali joined the ICDDR, B, Bangladesh as a Computing Professional.
-He became involved in health and population data management and analysis, and worked with various research groups with different disciplines, coming from various parts of the world.
-He acquired an M.S. degree in geographic information sciences at the University Liege, Belgium and a Ph.D. degree in the same university in 2000.
-He researched spatio-temporal patterns of cholera in rural Bangladesh and identified environmental risk factors for the disease in his Ph.D. program.
-Ali has been working at the International Vaccine Institute, Seoul, South Korea since early 2001.
-He introduced GIS in vaccine evaluation studies for various research sites of the institute.
-His latest spatial epidemiology studies investigate the effectiveness of cholera vaccines.
-He is also involved in social network studies that are important for identifying public health problems and for generating hypotheses about their potential causes.
-In addition, he uses GIS, satellite remote sensing, and spatial modeling techniques in his research that is grounded in geographic theories of human-environment interaction.
-Ali has authored or coauthored 120 publications, reviewed several peer-reviewed journals, filled the position of Adjunct Professor at Seoul National University and was a Research Consultant at the University of North Carolina, North Carolina, USA.
+Mohammad Ali graduated in economics from the Rajshahi University, Rajshahi, Bangladesh, in 1978.
+He started his professional life as a Research Analyst for the Government of Bangladesh.
+Lately in 1984, Dr. Ali joined the International Center for Diarrheal Disease Research, Bangladesh (ICDDR, B), Dhaka, Bangladesh, as a Computing Professional.
+He became involved in health and population data management and analysis and worked with various research groups adopting different disciplines and from various parts of the world.
+After the completion of an M.S. degree in geographic information sciences at the University of Liege, Wallonia, Belgium, Dr. Ali obtained his Ph.D. degree from the same university in 2000.
+He researched spatiotemporal patterns of cholera in rural Bangladesh and identified environmental risk factors for the disease in the Ph.D. thesis.
+Furthermore, Dr. Ali has been working at the International Vaccine Institute, Seoul, Republic of Korea, since early 2001.
+In addition, Dr. Ali is the author and coauthor of nearly 120 publications, a Reviewer for several peer-reviewed journals, an Adjunct Professor at Seoul National University, Seoul, Republic of Korea, and a Research Consultant at the University of North Carolina, Chapel Hill, NC, USA.